tenun/juuust-react-icon/README.md

 ## Usage

-To use Tenun React Icon is simply to import the icons on the code.
+To use Tenun React Icons is simply to import the icons on the code.

 ```tsx
 import React from 'react';